Fasted vs Overfed State (Updated: 2.15.17)

 The pros of caloric restriction through Intermittent fasting (Updated: 1.20.17)

-Caloric restriction provides neuroprotection by its minimizing apoptosis, enhancing mitochondrial energy production, decreasing mitochondrial free radical formation, and enhancing mitochondrial growth.
-Lowering caloric intake slows down aging, reduces age-related chronic disease, and prolongs life.
+Caloric restriction provides neuroprotection by it’s minimizing apoptosis, enhancing mitochondrial energy production, decreasing mitochondrial free radical formation, and enhancing mitochondrial growth.
+Lowering caloric intake slows down aging, reduces age related chronic disease, and prolongs life.
 It already has been proven to improve insulin sensitivity, reduces the body’s overall oxidative stress, triggers the expression of genes to manage stress and resist disease, and switches your body into fat-burning mode.
 All, in turn, help maintain a healthy microbiome.
 Fasting can do something besides enhance the health and function of the mitochondria.
-Its finally being shown in lab studies that caloric restriction prompts changes to gut bacteria, which may also be responsible for some of the calorie restrictions beneficial role in health.
+It has finally being shown in lab studies that caloric restriction prompts changes to gut bacteria, which may also be responsible for some of the calorie restrictions beneficial role in health.
 A study demonstrated that calorie restriction enriches strains of bacteria that are associated with increased lifespan and reduces those strains that are negatively correlated to lifespan.

 Benefits of Fasting (Updated: 2.24.17)